Get

 Image By: Pixel Shot, Shutterstock

-If the drooling lasts longer than a few minutes and is accompanied by vomiting or diarrhea, your cat may have eaten something poisonous, and an emergency trip to the veterinarian is necessary.
+If the drooling lasts longer than a few minutes or is accompanied by vomiting or diarrhea, your cat may have eaten something poisonous, and an emergency trip to the veterinarian is necessary.

 • What to Do About It: Try to determine what your cat ate, and keep it away from them in the future.
-Chances are that your cat will not try to eat the item again after the bad experience with it.
+In case of a toxic substance or your cat exhibiting signs of ongoing drooling, vomiting, diarrhea, lethargy or tremors, seek immediate veterinary attention.

-If you cannot figure out why your cat is drooling, and they continue to do so for more than a day, an underlying health problem may be responsible.
-A respiratory problem, a viral infection, or oral cancer can cause the drooling.
-Dental problems like gum inflammation and gingivitis can also cause drooling.
+If you cannot figure out why your cat is drooling, and they continue to do so on and off, an underlying health problem may be responsible.
+A respiratory problem, a viral infection, or oral cancer can cause drooling.
 There is no way to be sure until a veterinarian is consulted.

 • What to Do About It: Make an appointment with a veterinarian as soon as possible.